stakater/mto-docs/content/getting-started/installation/aws-eks/installation.md

 `<FULL_SUBDOMAIN>`  | Full subdomain of the EKS cluster e.g. `iinhdnh6.demo.kubeapp.cloud`
 `<SECRET_NAME>`     | Name of the secret that should be used as TLS secret

+All MTO components share this host, the Console on `/` and the Gateway, Dex and FinOps Gateway on their own path prefixes.
+On Kubernetes the host has to be set explicitly, there is no cluster domain to derive it from.
+See [Ingress](../../../concepts/integration-config.md#ingress).

 Wait for the pods to be ready with the following command

 ```bash